 Moss Arts Center

-The fourth Spatial Music Workshop will take place at the Moss Arts Center at Virginia Tech from August 5 – August 9, 2018.
+The fifth Spatial Music Workshop will take place at the Moss Arts Center at Virginia Tech from August 12 – 17, 2019.
 The workshop will consist of sessions on spatialization techniques, software systems for spatialization, discussions of current research in spatialization, and listening to electronic music composed for high-density loudspeaker arrays (HDLAs).

-We welcome applications from composers, sound engineers, acoustic researchers, or anyone else for whom 3-D spatial sound is highly pertinent to their work.
+We welcome applications from composers, sound engineers, acoustic researchers, or anyone else for whom 3D spatial projection of sound is highly pertinent to their work.
 There are no stylistic limits or preferences for proposals.
-While we welcome applications from students and educators working in academia, we are very interested to receive applications from artists and researchers working outside of academia as well.
-We welcome proposals of collaboration projects, as well as proposals from individuals.
+While we welcome applications from students and educators working in academia, we are also very interested to receive applications from artists and researchers working outside of academia.

 We require that participants be conversant with digital audio sound systems and fluent with computer music software such as Max/MSP or SuperCollider.
 Work will be undertaken on the Mac OS platform.

 Specifications for the Cube can be seen here:

 Further information about Virginia Tech spatial audio facilities may be found here:

 There is no cost to attend the workshop, but participants will be responsible for their costs of travel to Blacksburg, and lodging.
 Participants are expected to arrive in Blacksburg by August 11th.
 The workshop will commence in the morning on August 12th.